 In May 2013, the John A. Hartford Foundation awarded grants totaling $1.94 million to improve depression care at five non-profit community health clinics in the WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) region.
-The awards will help the clinics implement Project IMPACT (Improving Mood – Promoting Access to Collaborative Care), an evidence-based depression care model offered by the University of Washington, which doubles the benefits of usual depression treatment.
-The awards are made possible with funding from a two-year Social Innovation Fund (SIF) grant provided by the Corporation for National and Community Service (CNCS) to the Hartford Foundation in 2012.
+The awards will help the clinics implement the Collaborative Care model, an evidence-based depression care model offered by the University of Washington AIMS Center, which doubles the benefits of usual depression treatment as shown in the IMPACT study, the largest-ever depression treatment trial in the U.S. The awards are made possible with funding from a Social Innovation Fund (SIF) grant provided by the Corporation for National and Community Service (CNCS) to the Hartford Foundation in 2012.
+Through the SIF initiative, the federal government serves as a catalyst to bring together public and private resources to grow innovative, evidence-based solutions that transform lives, particularly in low-income communities.
+To continue in this effort, a second cohort was announced on May 22, 2014 as part of what now totals $3 million in grant funding from the SIF program with an additional $3 million in matching from the Hartford Foundation, with additional local matching funds from each site.

 The funds will go to non-profit community primary care organizations in rural areas which are either medically underserved or face a health professional shortage.
 The organizations receiving grants are: